dmsn0067/starter_html/README.md

 # starter_html
-This is a starter site for students
+This is a starter HTML page for students.